hull/hull-node/README.md

 ### **ship**

-ship object with manifest information and `private_settings` fetched from Hull Platform.
+ship object with manifest information and `private_settings` fetched from the Hull Platform.
+`ship` is the legacy name for Connectors.

 ### **hostname**